 No, but it helps to have it if you want to be here.

-Eventually I had a dream in which I succeeded in shooting at my attacker.
-And then I had the dream in which I succeeded in killing them.
-At this point, I started to wonder just what was going on.
+Eventually I had a dream in which I succeeded in shooting my attacker.
+Then I had a dream in which I succeeded in killing them.
+I wondered just what was going on.
 Where was this streak of violence coming from?
 I certainly didn’t feel it in waking life.
-Obviously I was trying to make a point but what was it?
+Obviously I was trying to tell myself something but what?

-It made perfect sense.
+It made sense.
 My life is centered on personal growth.
 I first questioned my role in life when I was eight years old.
-I had no answers but I observed that each year was better than the previous.
+I had no answers at the time but I observed that each year was better than the previous.
 Each year I felt happier.
 Each year I felt I was making progress, even if I couldn’t define the nature of that progress.

 I refocused my efforts.
 Gradually I began to turn things around.
-It took years but I began to feel connected.
-I wasn’t entirely satisfied.
-I knew I had plenty of room for improvement but I felt at peace.
-I felt confident that I could gain the control that had been lacking my entire life.
-It was around this time that the dreams began.
+It took years but, gradually, I began to feel connected.
+I wasn’t entirely satisfied; I knew I had plenty of room for improvement but I felt at peace and that was a good start.
+I felt confident that I could gain control.
+It was around this time that these dreams began.

 There were three “beings” in the dream.
 They looked human.
 They were self-aware.
 But I had the knowledge that they were “created” somehow.
 Even though they wanted to live, they lacked the capacity for self-preservation.
 This was important because I knew they had outlived the purpose for which they were created.
 It was time for them to go.

 I’d been having all these dreams where I was finding it easier and easier to kill people.
 This time I couldn’t do it.
 These creations were not attacking me.
 They had done no harm.
 In fact, they were defenseless.
 They wanted to live.
 Was this not their right?
 I could do nothing to harm them.